djds23/github-notif-helper/README.md

 #Fork & Contribute

-This project was built with ES2015 and Babel, using Gulp as our build tool.
+This project was built with ES2015 and Babel, using Gulp as the build tool.

 For these to run, you must first install Node, then Gulp globally.

-Once that is done, you can download the dependencies with
+Once that is done, you can download the dependencies and build the project with the following commands:

 ```shell
 $ npm install